ruyakubu/BUILD-AzureML-workshop/README.md

 ## Task 2: Register the training and test data

-Next we'll register the training and test data we saved ealier with Azure Machine Learning.
+Next we'll register the pre-cleansed training and test data from our local directory.

 ```python
 from azure.ai.ml.entities import Data